thuliteio/doks/content/docs/start-here/getting-started.md

 ## What is Doks?

-Doks is a [Hyas](https://gethyas.com/) theme for building customizable, production-ready documentation websites.
+Doks is a [Hyas](https://gethyas.com/) theme for building custom, production-ready documentation websites.

 ## Key Features